AlgorithmiKee/notes/Machine_Learning/ELBO.md

 * Model: $p(x,z)$
 * Given: training data $D = \{ x_1, \cdots,  x_n\} \stackrel{\text{iid}}{\sim} p(x) = \int_z p(x,z) \:\mathrm dz$.

-We call the lower bound of $\log p(D)$ **dataset ELBO**.
+We refer to the lower bound on $\log p(D)$ as the **dataset ELBO**.
 In fact, dataset ELBO does exist since the evidence of the dataset is the sum of evidence of observations

 $$
 \begin{align}